Syzygianinfern0/Hindi-ASR-Challenge/README.md

 irrespective of being individuals, teams or organizations.

 A baseline of GMM-HMM and TDNN models are set up and the pre-trained model weights are available for download (discussed below).
-Lexicons, results and recipes to replicate the baseline experiments are also be made available.
+Lexicons, results and recipes to replicate the baseline experiments are also made available.

 ## Guidelines